Dog Services

 All dogs in Clackamas County must be licensed

-County residents must purchase dog licenses from Clackamas County Dog Services, except residents of Happy Valley and Lake Oswego (who must purchase a license from their city) and Tualatin (who must purchase a dog license from Washington County).
+Licenses are purchased through Clackamas County Dog Services, except for residents of Happy Valley and Lake Oswego (who must purchase a license from their city) and Tualatin (who must purchase a dog license from Washington County).

-• When the dog is 6 months of age or grows its permanent canine teeth, whichever comes first;
+• When a dog is 6 months old or gets permanent canine teeth

-• Within 30 days of becoming owner or keeper, or
+• Within 30 days of becoming the owner

 License time periodSpayed/neutered dogFertile dog